microfoam/maximal/waves/chowder/README.md

 ## Solved: *seq-016-cyc3_a_knot-Rn.txt*
-This sequence was folded correctly but not optimal (in earlier versions now).
+In earlier program versions, this sequence was folded correctly but not optimal.
 The `Rn` designates this was from the first test type in `cleanup_set_all'.

 ```